Antipurity/conceptual/README.md

 `act.func(Args, Expr)` or `Args ⇒ Expr` creates a function: when filled with its act, `Args` (arguments/parameters) will be captured and bound in `Expr`; it also checks and ensures the validity of control flow (like the lack of loops in it). `Args ⇒ Expr` is the same as `x ⇒ bind(Expr, Args = x)`.

 (To ensure that a name in `Args` creates a new argument, wrap it in `bind.not`.
-On the one claw, it can be easy to refer to an already-existing binding; on the other, `view bind.visible` and proper structural editors can easily provide feedback on this.)
+On the one claw, it can be too easy to refer to an already-existing binding; on another, `view bind.visible` and proper structural editors can easily provide feedback on this.)

 (Implementations are strongly recommended to optimize these heavily, like memoizing if referentially transparent, and/or converting to native code.
 Everything is done with functions and acts.)